nagypeterjob/ecr-scan-lambda/README.md

 - Same thing with `DescribeImageScanFindings` in report/report.go.
 The code could leverage goroutines and run concurrently.
 - Mocks and some tests could be definitely improved.
 More tests should be added.
 - The report funcion works well until 1000 repositories.
 The function currently doesn't implement paging.
 Paging for `DescribeRepositories` should be implemented.
+- I have plans to extend the code with posting reports to SNS topic, or sending via email

 ## Issues
 If stumble upon errors or just need a feature request, please open an issue.
 PRs are welcome.